Big shareholder Crest ends battle with Sprint over Clearwire

-(Reuters) - Crest Financial, which owns a big stake in Clearwire Corp, said on Wednesday it is backing Sprint Nextel Corp’s (S.N) purchase of the rest of Clearwire, ending a protracted and noisy fight over the wireless service provider.
+July 3 (Reuters) - Crest Financial, which owns a big stake in Clearwire Corp, said on Wednesday it is backing Sprint Nextel Corp’s purchase of the rest of Clearwire, ending a protracted and noisy fight over the wireless service provider.

-Crest, which hold 8 percent of Clearwire CLWR.O, wrote in a letter to Clearwire shareholders that it intended to vote in favor of the merger after Sprint (S.N) raised its offer to $5 per Clearwire share from $2.97.
+Crest, which hold 8 percent of Clearwire, wrote in a letter to Clearwire shareholders that it intended to vote in favor of the merger after Sprint raised its offer to $5 per Clearwire share from $2.97.

 “We are proud of our campaign and stand by our analysis,” Crest said in the letter.